mitranim/sublime-fmt/readme.md

 By default, this will autoformat on save (configurable).
 You can format manually with the `fmt: Format Buffer` command in the command palette.

+**How to get the scope name**.
+Option 1: menu → Tools → Developer → Show Scope Name.
+Option 2: run the `fmt_format_buffer` command, and if not configured for the current scope, it will tell you!

 ## Settings

 See [`fmt.sublime-settings`](fmt.sublime-settings) for all available settings.
 To override them, open: